fishonweb/node-raspiphotobooth/pics/readme.md

-this folder contain your pics
+this folder contain your pics taken by camera